 Upon completion of this subject, students should be able to:

-- Describe and apply the use of molecular techniques to identify and characterise microbial determinants associated with disease
+- Describe and apply the use of molecular methods and functional assays to identify and characterise microbial determinants associated with disease;

-- Participate in group work activities within and outside the Laboratory
+- Effectively work in group work activities to generate, analyse and communicate scientific findings within and outside the Laboratory; and

 On completion of this subject, students should have developed the following generic skills:

 - the ability to interpret scientific literature and interpret data from electronic databases.